dagger/dagger/docs/current/742989-cookbook.md

 </TabItem>
 </Tabs>

-### Add Git repository as directory to container with exclusions and inclusions

 The following code listing adds a remote Git repository branch as a directory at the `/src` container path, including all files except files beginning with `.git`.